FAC10/week5-zapo/README.md

 - [ ]I want to be able to use the app with a screen reader

+### Product

+To satisfy these user stories, we will create a site that makes a request to the Guardian API to find an obituary posted on today's date each year.
+As a stretch goal we will allow users to check for obituaries posted on other days.
+We will stick to obituaries posted during the last 10 years as the Guardian API only allows 12 requests a second.

 ### Specs

 - [ ] Use at least 1 API